Table of contents

 Delivery tasks for projects with agile development

-With Gitpay, you work using agile practices and continuous integrations, that can be distributes in distributed development teams.
+With Gitpay you work using agile practices and continuous integration.
+The workflow fits well with distributed development teams.

-This means that each task sent by a Pull Request goes to production when approved.
-We use an existent git process to send a solution to an issue in production to validate the work and send the payment.
+Each task submitted through a Pull Request goes to production once it is approved.
+We rely on the existing Git process to validate the work and trigger the payment.

 How to contribute with a project and receive payments

-We will show in this topic the lifecycle of an issue to be solved.
-When you register on Gitpay, you can receive proposals for tasks of our platform and from maintainers and organizations that needs an issue solved in their projects.
+Below we present the typical lifecycle of an issue.
+After registering on Gitpay you can receive proposals for tasks from our platform, maintainers or organizations that need issues solved in their projects.

 Apply to work on an issue